NhienPhan2909/Project_Banyan/README.md

 ### Usage

-in one shell: `node server/server.js` in another shell: `cd client && npm start`
+in one shell: `node server/server.js` or 'npm start' in another shell: `cd client && npm start`